Day Trip to Chimayó

 Relax and Reflect Back in Santa Fe

 Finally stop into relax and reflect on your visit to Chimayó in Low 'n Slowthe hotel bar inspired by Jack Parsons and Carmella Padilla's book, Low 'n Slow: Lowriding in New Mexico.
 Enjoy authentic New Mexican food and drinks surrounded by a car-themed decor with the "diamond-tuck upholstered seats, hubcapped light fixtures, while tables made of chromed chain-linked steering wheels."
-Specialty cocktails crafted by the professional mixologists add to the atmosphere and help create an unforgettable experience.
+Specialty cocktails crafted by the professional mixologists add to the atmosphere and help create an unforgettable experience, as would a unique tour of Downtown Santa Fe and the historic Plaza in the establishment's custom '64 Chevy Impala lowrider.
+Tours are available with the seasonal Lowrider hotel package!

 From hubcaps to tuck and roll upholstery, you’ll find car details here at the Low and Slow Bar.